ViaVersion/ViaFabricPlus/docs/USAGE.md

 ## Getting Started

-When you open the **Multiplayer** screen, you’ll notice a new **ViaFabricPlus button** in the top right corner.
+When you open the **Multiplayer** screen, you'll notice a new **ViaFabricPlus button** in the top right corner.
-Clicking it opens the mod’s main menu, where you can:
+Clicking it opens the mod's main menu, where you can:

 - Adjust general settings
 - Choose which protocol version to use

-You can also move this button’s position via:
+You can also move this button's position via:
 **Settings → General → Multiplayer screen button orientation**

 ![](preview/multiplayer.png)